Naomie2406/Data_Analytics_Deloitte_JobSimulation/README.md

 ### Project Overview

-This project was completed as part of the **Deloitte Australia Data Analytics Virtual Internship** on The Forage platform.
+This project was completed as part of the **Deloitte Australia Data Analytics Job Simulation** on The Forage platform.
 It involved real-world data analysis tasks for a fictional industrial client, **Daikibo Industrials**, a manufacturer operating four factories across the globe.

 ---